Date | Place | Application deadline |

 To apply for certification as Fellow of the European Board of Surgery (FEBS) in the specialty of Transplant Surgery offered by the European Board of Surgery and the Division of Transplant Surgery, a candidate has to undergo a two-step quality validation process: Eligibility (Part I) and Examination (Part II).

-A candidate successfully passing the Eligibility and Examination will be qualified as: Fellow of the European Board of Surgery – F.E.B.S.
-Transplant Surgery.
+A candidate successfully passing the Eligibility and Examination will be qualified as: Fellow of the European Board of Surgery (FEBS) in Transplant Surgery.

 At present, the fellowship of itself has no automatic legal recognition in the European Union or any other country.
 Individual recognition of qualifications by the national authorities is supported by the EBSQ committee and the number of countries officially adopting the Board exam is continuously rising.
 The future perspective of this European diploma is to be seen in unanimous legalization within the ongoing project of the European harmonization process of medical education.

-The candidate for the EBSQ title in Transplant Surgery should be a future opinion leader in Trauma surgery.
+The candidate for the EBSQ title in Transplant Surgery should be a future opinion leader in transplant surgery.

 Certification can be obtained for the following separate modules: